 Activity Monitor captures all the information at server level.
-For the same reason we need to give “View Server State” permission to user name to view data of Activity Monitor.
-We can give permission either using T-SQL or using SSMS.
+For the same reason we need to give “View Server State” permission to user name to view the data on Monitor.
+We can give permission, either using T-SQL or using SSMS.

-T-SQL to give permission to user to view Activity Monitor:
+T-SQL to give permission to others:

-SSMS to give permission to user to view Activity Monitor:
+SSMS to give permission to others:

 Additionally, note that if you are user belonging to sysadmin role, you can always see all the data in Activity Monitor without additional permissions.